SkylerClockYT/Hexagon/README.md

 Please do not re-host this to the public. we know it is a source code that can start your own revival but re-hosting is unrecommended for reasons.
 This repository is only created for testing out or understanding the logic of SvelteKit and Node made revivals and how they work.
-If you want to build your own roblox please use https://github.com/tp-link-extender/MercuryCore instead to build your own Roblox Revival.
+If you want to build your own roblox please use https://github.com/tp-link-extender/MercuryCore instead.

 # HOW TO SETUP